Picking the right online broker can be a difficult task.

 Margin is borrowed money from a broker, but it is not free money.
 Margin interest rates are variable and change based on the federal funds rate, so make sure to check Robinhood's website and be aware of what the broker is charging.

 Remember that margin trading can be very risky.
+It can amplify your returns but can also amplify your losses.
 Trading on margin requires well-educated investing principles and risk management.

 TradeStation and Robinhood are both exceptional online brokers that offer top quality features and services in a low-cost way.
-It all comes down to personal preference for choosing which may be your best fit, however.
+It all comes down to personal preference for choosing which will be the best fit for your personal situation.

 If you are looking for a wider array of accounts and a tactical trading platform, TradeStation may be a great choice for you.